SafeExamBrowser/seb-testing/win/2.2pre/README.md

 New in SEB 2.2pre2:

+- Updated seb2 browser engine to current state, fixes for built-in PDF viewer, adding localhost and 127.0.0.1 to default proxy exception lists.
+- Fixed issue with disappearing task bar in tablet/touch optimized mode when turning around the device.
+- Fixed bug which caused SEB to freeze during startup, depending on permitted processes.
 - Changed default settings for hooked keys ESC and right mouse key to enabled (true).
 - Added check for Windows Tablet Mode and ask user to enable it if touchmode is enabled.
 - Implemented fallback mechanism for Firefox profile deletion, including additional logging information.